sst/guide/_examples/how-to-add-google-login-to-your-sst-apps.md

 ![Google Sign in screen](/assets/examples/api-sst-auth-google/google-sign-in-screen.png)

 Once you are signed in, you will be redirected to the **Callback URL** we created earlier with the user's details.
-Recall in our `authenticator` handler function, we were simply returning the user's claims `onSuccess` callback.
+Recall in our `authenticator` handler function, that we are simply printing the user's claims in the `onSuccess` callback.

 ![Google Sign in callback screen](/assets/examples/api-sst-auth-google/google-sign-in-callback.png)

 🎉 Sweet!
 We have just completed steps 1, 2, and 3 of our [Auth Flow](#auth-flow).

-## Create Session Token
+## Create a Session Token

 Now, let's implement step 4.
 In the `onSuccess` callback, we will create a session token and pass that back to the frontend.